- About Us

 For those students who choose to study Art at Key Stage 4, they will build upon the skills and techniques learnt throughout Key Stage 3, in order to develop and explore a personal line of enquiry related to set Coursework and Exam themes.
-The department extends students’ learning with Art clubs and Art trips that are designed to consolidate what students learn in the classroom environment.
+The department extends students’ learning with Art clubs, workshops and Art trips that are designed to consolidate what students learn in the classroom environment.

 The nature of the subjects taught in the department allows plenty of opportunities for students to learn outside the formal classroom environment.
 Students have participated in a number of competitions, including The Business Challenge, The Tenner programme and IFS Stock Market challenge.
-We also offer a range of educational visits including Cadbury World and Thorpe Park.

 At JCoSS we teach Food, Resistant Materials and Graphics within Design and Technology.
 Benefiting from exceptional resources, students experience all three technologies at Key Stage 3 before making choices about further study at Key Stage 4.
 Students follow an exciting and challenging modular curriculum with knowledge and a wide range of practical skills taught alongside context-based design processes in Food and Nutrition, Graphics and Resistant Materials.